How Long Does Onboarding Paperwork Take

 The onboarding process is a crucial step in ensuring the success and satisfaction of new employees.
 It begins even before their official start date during the pre-boarding phase.
 During this phase, HR and the manager work together to prepare for the new hire’s arrival.

-Employee onboarding timeline
+employee onboarding timeline

 Before the new employee’s first day, HR and the manager would order any necessary equipment, access badges, and provide logistical details.
 This not only ensures a smooth transition but also helps the new hire feel welcomed and valued from the start.